mhuebert/maria/_posts/2022-11-29-November-Update.md

 - Popovers for adding & editing **links** and **images** graphically.
 - Improved **stacktrace view** shows doc/metadata for vars, and highlights relevant code regions on hover.
 - **Autocomplete** is now implemented on top of sci.
-- Keymaps are now consistent with Maria.cloud and the "eval-region" extension was simplified.
+- Keymaps are consistent with Maria.cloud and the "eval-region" extension was simplified.
-- **Async module loading:** we can now include additional dependencies in a release, to be loaded on-demand via `ns` or `require`.
+- With **async module loading** we can include additional dependencies in a release, loadable on-demand via `ns` or `require`.
 Suggestions/PRs for additional modules are welcome.

 My top goals for this 3-month effort were to